InvVax

 Synopsis

 Influenza, or the flu, is a highly contagious viral infection that can cause severe illness and life-threatening complications, including pneumonia.
-According to the Centers for Disease Control and Prevention (CDC), influenza has resulted in between 9 million and 45 million illnesses, between 140,000 and 810,000 hospitalizations, and between 12,000 and 61,000 deaths annually since 2010 in the United States alone.
+According to the Centers for Disease Control and Prevention (CDC), influenza has resulted in between 9 million and 45 million illnesses, 140,000 and 810,000 hospitalizations, and 12,000 and 61,000 deaths annually since 2010 in the United States alone.

 While annual influenza vaccination is the most effective way to prevent influenza, the CDC estimates that recent flu vaccines have been only 40% to 60% effective.
 This is because the flu virus mutates rapidly, and the strains in the vaccine must be chosen many months before the flu season starts.
 If the circulating strains of the virus are not well matched to the strains in the vaccine, the vaccine's effectiveness decreases.